 I don’t know why you’d be building websites back in these times, but you put it in this dusty binder that would sit on the bookshelf and never be looked at again.
 That’s where this information would go.
 But with templates and tools like ClickUp that are starting to build them into the place that you’re actually doing the work, we can change the way we look at instructions.
 We can actually have instructions available to us where we’re working.
 In this case, that would be ClickUp.

 So while I’m in here, maybe I’m going to assign this task to somebody like me, for example.
 When I’m assigned the work, I’m going to get notified and I’ll see the exact steps I need to do to be able to complete this task.
 You’re thinking, OK, great, Layla you just created more tasks.
 What’s so special about this?
 Well, coming up next, we have a home page project and me as the manager, I have to go in again, assign somebody.

 Oh, me.
 I guess I’ll assign her.
 And once again, she’s looking here and she’s saying, wait, what do I have to do?
 What I have to do to build the home page me as the manager might say, what do you mean you don’t know?
 We just remember what we did before, and that’s not how it works.
-You need to have very clear documentation to Use our Make affiliate link! sure people know what exactly is involved in each step.
+You need to have very clear documentation to make sure people know what exactly is involved in each step.

 So here’s where the magic happens when we have a standardized process, maybe we have these here and we keep building it out, maybe we include some instructions here or some embedded images of :don’t forget to change the alt text for each image”, even boldfaced, and embed things and do all sorts of stuff to make these very, very clear instructions.
 Invest some time into this one.
 And then when you’re done, save it as a template, and this is again the magic part, save as a template.